 Then there is the jackets made in Australia later in WW2, we’ve seen and handled several of these and they don’t resemble this contract although it wouldn’t surprise anyone if some jackets were made in one of the USAAF repair units set up in The UK, these resembled big leather clothing factories and it would have made a lot of sense to have at least a few jacket produced in such a facility.

 Although the styling of Order No. AC1756 would suggest that this model is most likely to be a very early contact, recent research claims these were made by Perry Sportswear, a conclusion we’d considered some years ago as the styling, if not all aspects of the cut, is very similar to the Perry Sports jacket.

-The AC1756 is one of the slimmest and neatest cut versions of all Type A-2s, tapered body, high cut armholes with slim arms, narrow shoulders and the complicated stand collar design have more I common with the 1930s jackets than the later wartime made A2s, the rounded collar of this contract is very similar in design to the
+Whoever made it, the AC1756 has one of the slimmest and most flattering cut of all the A-2 contracts, while features such as the tapered body, high cut armholes, slim arms, narrow shoulders and the complicated stand collar design all have more in common with the 1930s jackets than the later wartime made A2s, the rounded collar of this contract is particularly stylish.

 We’ve just unearthed the original WW2 patterns we used to reproduce these A-2 back in the 1980s.
 They were thought to have been lost during our move to the current factory in 1991 but all of our recrerations of the 1756 A-2s from today on will be made using these original WW2 patterns which, combined with our deadstock Conmar zippers (while stocks last, every 1756 will be fitted with a genuine deadstock vintage Conmar zipper identical to those fitted in the 1756 in 1942), the exception skills of our team of specialist A-2 machinists and the correct horsehide leather ( the originals were made using horsehide in seal brown sprayed on a paler background just like our jerky horsehide) all means that our recreation of this rare contact is the best on the market.